gebruno/icwmp/docs/design/design.md

 - Application: the application uses CWMP protocol on the CPE.
 In the icwmp client, the main application is defined in cwmp.c source file.
 It's based on uloop libubox functionality.
 Multiple timers are running under the main uloop of icwmp like session timer, ubus timer, heartbeat timer, ...
 - RPC methods: The specific RPC methods that are defined by CWMP protocol.
 In icwmp client RPC methods are defined under the source file rpc.c.
 - SOAP: A standard XML-based syntax used here to encode remote procedure calls.
-The SOAP part is developed in xml.c file and it's detailed in the section ...
+The SOAP part is developed in xml.c file.
 - HTTP: this part is responsible to send SOAP messages over HTTP.
 In icwmp it's based on libcurl library.
 Its corresponding C functions are developed in the file http.c.
 - SSL/TLS: The standard Internet transport layer security protocol. icwmp can work with openssl or mbedtls or wolfssl depending on the SSL library selection.
 Its corresponding functions are defined in ssl_utils.c file.